Eurydia/practice-clean-programming-language/src/pages/index.md

 **Function specification**

-The syntax for function signature is as follow:
+The syntax for specifying a function type is shown below.

 ```
 // Language: Clean